dbochicchio/vera-VirtualDevices/README.md

 luup.attr_set("subcategory_num", "2", deviceID)
 ```

-Some categories share the device file, and a JSON implementation must be manually specified, according to the previous table.
+> **Remarks**: Some categories share the device file, and a JSON implementation must be manually specified, according to the previous table.
 It's usually possibile after a reload.
 Another reaload is necessary after the JSON file is changed.

 Support for master devices is not ready yet.